xoseperez/basicstation-docker/README.md

 Next, once you log into ChirpStack and create a gateway you have to generate the TLS certificates for the gateway.
 This option (inside the gateway configuration) will provide the following output: CA certificate, TLS certificate and TLS key.

-Copy each of the values to the corresponding environment variable in your basicstation `docker-compose.yml` file as a one-liner (no line feeds).
+Copy each of the values to the corresponding environment variable in your basicstation `docker-compose.yml` file.
 The mapping should be:

 |ChirpStack|BasicStation|
 |---|---|